Computing Large Deviations of First-Passage-Time Statistics in Open Quantum Systems: Two Methods

 Consequently, the abstract Eq.~(\ref{equationofpolesHilbertspace}) is replaced by

 which can be easily computed in an appropriate representation, such as the conventional energy representation.
 Obviously, Eq.~(\ref{equationofpolestiltedquantummasterequation}) is an algebraic polynomial involving the two variables $\nu$ and $z$.
 Intriguingly, many years ago, Bruderer {\it et al.} used the same equation to reconstruct the generator of the quantum master equation compatible with the observed cumulants of the counting variables.
-In the context, Eq.~(\ref{equationofpolestiltedquantummasterequation}) is referred to as the characteristic polynomial of the tilted generator~\cite{Bruderer2014}.
+They referred to Equation~(\ref{equationofpolestiltedquantummasterequation}) as the characteristic polynomial of the tilted generator~\cite{Bruderer2014}.